You already know you need to be doing Account-Based Marketing. But how?

 - Targeting strategic named accounts

-Chances are, your organization is getting started with account-based marketing to accomplish a variety of goals.
+Chances are, your organization is getting started with account based marketing best practices to accomplish a variety of goals.
 Depending on your resources and the size of your team, you may initially want to focus on one goal and gradually expand, or you may want to immediately transition to an entirely account-based strategy.

 Step 3: Select Your Account-Based Marketing Technology

-We’ve got technology to thank for the ABM revolution.
+We’ve got technology to thank for the account based marketing revolution.
 Without the growing landscape of ABM software, it would be impossible to do account-based marketing at scale.
 That’s because:

 - ABM technology helps you engage your customers on their terms via digital channels rather than just emails and phone calls.